 Keeping Edmonton streets in safe winter driving condition

 The City is committed to providing snow and ice control that will make it possible for commuters, transit users and those moving commercial goods to travel more safely.
-In any given snow event, Transportation Services has a priority system to keep traffic flowing smoothly:
+In any given snow event, the City has a priority system to keep traffic flowing smoothly:

 - Freeways, arterial roads, business districts and bus lanes

-- Collector/bus routes, Transit Park & Ride access roads
+- Collector/bus routes, Transit Park and Ride access roads

 - Local industrial roadways